 - Production of 2 plastic bottles

-- Production of 1/3 of an American cheeseburger (yes, the production of each cheeseburger emits 3.1 kg of CO2!)
+- Production of 1/3 of an American cheeseburger (yes, the production of each cheeseburger emits 3.1 kg of CO2!
+It has a very large carbon footprint)

 To calculate the above contributions to the carbon footprint, the current UK mix for electricity and trains was taken into account.

 Carbon dioxide is a so called greenhouse gas causing global warming .
-Other greenhouse gases which might be emitted as a result of your activities are e.g. methane and nitrous oxide [N2O].
+Other greenhouse gases which might be emitted as a result of your activities are e.g. methane (CH4) and nitrous oxide [N2O].
 These greenhouse gases are normally also taken into account for the carbon footprint.
 They are converted into the amount of CO2 that would cause the same effects on global warming within a certain time frame, usually 100 years (this is called equivalent CO2 amount).

 Few people express their carbon footprint in kg carbon rather than kg carbon dioxide.
 You can always convert kg carbon dioxide in kg carbon by multiplying with a factor 0.27 (1’000 kg CO2 equals 270 kg carbon).
 See my comment to the article about personal responsibility for global warming .